 Louise Dorfman and David Rubinstein

-We are a married couple who have lived and worked together for over 45 years.
+We are a married couple who have lived and worked together for over 46 years.
 As individual therapists, as co-therapists, as parents and grandparents, we have acquired a rich source of theoretical and practical knowledge to help couples develop secure-functioning and emotionally-committed relationships.
-Since opening our practice 18 years ago, we have worked for the most part as a husband-and-wife co-therapy team focusing on 3-day Couple Intensives for both married and non-married heterosexual and same-sex couples.
+Since opening our practice over 18 years ago, we have worked for the most part as a husband-and-wife co-therapy team focusing on 3-day Couple Intensives for both married and non-married heterosexual and same-sex couples.

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO). and I work primarily as an Intensive marriage and couples co-therapist with David.
 In addition, David and I co-facilitate couples weekend workshops several times a year.

 I have worked individually and with groups of women survivors of sexual, physical and emotional abuse at Family Transition Place in Orangeville, which has been very beneficial in understanding the issues that some of our couple clients bring to therapy.